 In some cases, financing the deductible may be the right thing to do in order to facilitate repairs.
 Of course, like the other situations, the financing you do will depend on how much your deductible is and how quickly you need the money.

 Like medical insurance, sometimes the deductible on your policy is inclusive or the amount you have to pay may vary depending on the repair that you need.
 If you haven’t used any of your deductible all year and you need a new roof, the amount may be too much for you to cover on your own.
 Financing the difference may be the best option.

 Another reason to finance home improvements may be that you are making some upgrades before you sell your home.
 In this case, you need to be careful about how you go into that debt.
 Taking out a second mortgage may not be a good idea, especially if you are going to buy another home right away, and too large of a personal loan may also be a bad idea.

 The reason is that both of those things can have an impact on your credit score and your debt-income ratio.
-The wisest move is to get a loan in advance, so that you have a fixed budget.
-Studies show that homeowners who do home improvements seldom stay within their financial means.
+The wisest move is to get a loan in advance, (you can find a list of options here: https://aaacreditguide.

 If you have a set loan you have already received, you’re forced to stay within that budget.
 This means you won’t spend more than the value you will get out of the upgrade when you sell your home, so that you can pay off that debt right away.